 - Please do not attempt to reassure your dog when she is afraid.
 This may only reinforce her fearful behavior.
 If your pet soothes or gives treats to her when she is behaving fearfully, she may interpret this as a reward for her fearful behavior.
 Instead, try to act normally, as if you do not notice her fearfulness.

 - Putting your dog in a crate to prevent her from being destructive during a thunderstorm is not recommended.
 She will still be fearful when she is in the crate and is likely to injure herself, perhaps even severely, while attempting to get out of the crate.

 - Do not punish your dog for being afraid.
 Punishment will only make her more fearful.

 - Do not try to force your dog to experience or be close to the sound that frightens her.
-For example, making her stay close to a group of children who are lighting firecrackers will only make her more afraid and could cause her to become aggressive in an attempt to escape from the situation.
+For example, making her stay close to a group of children lighting firecrackers will make her more afraid and cause her to become aggressive to escape from the situation.